 At a glance

-- Public affiliate program with 50% revenue share and no negative carryover.
+- Affiliates earn 50% revenue share with no negative carryover

 Welcome bonus and ongoing promotions